EdgeGallery/mep/README.md

 MEPAUTH_CONF_PATH is a config file for mepauth.

 ### run mepserver
+MEP_CERTS_DIR is where you put mep server certificates and keys.
 ```
 docker run -itd --name mepserver --network mep-net -e "SSL_ROOT=${MEPSERVER_SSL_DIR}" \
                                  --cap-drop All \